PeterWoodcock-DIT/PeterWoodcock-DIT/README.md

-- 👋 Hi, I’m Peter, Data engineer @ DIT
+Hi, I’m Peter - Data engineer @ DIT

 <!---
 PeterWoodcock-DIT/PeterWoodcock-DIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.